tclssg/tclssg/README.md

 **Warning!
 Tclssg is still in early development and may change rapidly in incompatible ways.**

-**As of v0.15.2 at least one major change that breaks existing template code should be expected before the codebase stabilizes.**
+**As of version 0.19.2 minor changes that break existing template code and configuration files should still be expected before the codebase stabilizes.**

 Features
 --------